InaLuo2022/sqlalchemy-challenge/README.md

 --- Plot the results as a histogram with bins

-## Part 2: Design Your Climate App
+## Part 2: Design Your Climate App - save in 'app.py'

 --- design a Flask API with routs：